hpsa/hpe-application-automation-tools-plugin/doc/README.md

 ## Prerequisites

-1. Install one of the five latest LTS versions of Jenkins, [(Click here for list](https://jenkins.io/changelog-stable/))
+1. Install one of the five latest LTS versions of Jenkins, [(Click here for a list.](https://jenkins.io/changelog-stable/))

 2. Install the Jenkins [Micro Focus Application Automation Tools plugin](https://plugins.jenkins.io/hp-application-automation-tools-plugin).